 Are you getting excited for summer?
 It won’t be long before we’re reaching for recipes to use all those cucumbers from our green thumb-ers or farmer’s market hoarding sessions.
-I want to give us, that’s you and me, a jumpstart on a super easy, Thai-inspired, recipe idea.
+Here’s a jumpstart…it’s a super easy, Thai-inspired, recipe idea.
 It’s my Hot Sweet Cucumber Salad…and it rocks!
 Oh, and trust me, there will be more cucumber recipes coming your way.

 HOT SWEET CUCUMBER SALAD